preyansh98/Fake-Tweet-Detection/README.md

-# python-flask-docker
+# Fake Tweet Detection System
-Basic Python Flask app in Docker which prints the hostname and IP of the container
+Python Flask app in Docker which detects whether a tweet is factually correct or inaccurate.

 ### Build application
 Build the Docker image manually by cloning the Git repo.